 Over the next few years, Exosite experienced dramatic customer adoption with commercial and industrial manufacturers, as well as with organizations specializing in service delivery on high-value assets.
 Through these engagements, Exosite developed a talented team with an in-depth understanding of the features, capabilities, and user experiences these diverse organizations required.
 Exosite incorporated this experience into its next-generation IoT platform, Murano®, which was launched in 2016, and its no-coding application suites, ExoHome® and ExoSense®, which were launched in 2018.

 Together, these technologies enabled a new class of off-the-shelf IoT deployment that some of the world’s largest organizations—like Parker Hannifin and West Pharmaceutical Inc.—trust to accelerate their digital transformation initiatives.
-They also earned Exosite significant industry accolades, including recognition in the Gartner 2019 Magic Quadrant for Industrial IoT Platforms, MachNation 2021 and 2022 IoT Application Enablement Platform (AEP) Scorecard, and the Forrester Wave™: IoT Software Platforms, Q4 2016.
+They also earned Exosite significant industry accolades, including recognition in the Gartner 2019 and 2020 Magic Quadrant for Industrial IoT Platforms, MachNation 2021 and 2022 IoT Application Enablement Platform (AEP) Scorecard, and the Forrester Wave™: IoT Software Platforms, Q4 2016.

 With offices in Minneapolis, Minnesota, and Taipei, Taiwan, Exosite continues to expand its zero-barrier IIoT applications and off-the-shelf vertical solutions to offer best-in-class features that enable organizations to quickly deploy connected solutions.